-The New York Times is doubling down on its subscription push so it is time to take a look into their digital subscription machine, to see how they plan to grow from 2.5 million digital subscribers to 10 million.
+With The New York Times doubling down on its subscription push, it is time to take a look at their digital subscription machine, to see how they plan to grow from 2.5 million digital subscribers to 10 million.
 For publishers big and small alike, here are three key lessons.

 Focus on conversions